zelcion/birbs/README.md

 ## What is Birbs?
 Why Birbs?

 Birbs is an Event encapsulator that gives context and extensibility to Node's plain events.
-Its objective is to bring the marvels of encapsulation and polymorphism of OOP into the world of Events, and doing that in a easily pluggable fashion!
+Its objective is to bring the marvels of encapsulation and polymorphism of OOP into the world of Events, and doing that in an easily pluggable fashion!

 By encapsulating your application's events, it is possible to control all the flow of your application and decouple many parts of it, allowing you to reuse your routines and procedures and make them have different impacts depending on the context they're in.
 Let's say for example you have a Super Market application.
 There you have a `MeatDepartment` domain and a `FruitDepartment` domain.
 For theese both you need a function or method called `getWeight()`.
 With birbs it is possible to have a `Procedure` with this name, and use it to either weight Meat or Fruits!